Painted into a Corner

 But since the man Israel will embrace as the Messiah will surely be a charismatic leader who will be hailed as a great peacemaker and will no doubt be in the news on a regular basis making grand speeches about peace, love, God, universal brotherhood, etc., it's not too difficult to see how this one could be checked off with relative ease as well.

-3. He will be a mortal man—not divine (Num.
-23:19, according to Jews).
+3. He will be a mortal man—not divine (according to the Jews' interpretation of Num.
+23:19).

 Jews have always held firm to the fundamental idea that God is absolutely incorporeal, and neither possesses nor assumes any physical form.
 God is eternal, and exists outside of realm and flow of time, which He created.
 Everything about Him is infinite.
 Thus, He cannot be born and cannot die.
 So, claiming that God assumes human form makes God small and diminishes His divinity.
 They frequently quote Numbers 23:19 to back it up, claiming it says "God is not a mortal."